Duilio Herrera

-Duilio Herrera Ibarra (born 12 November 2004) is a Mexican professional footballer who currently plays for Rio Grande Valley FC in USL Championship.
+Duilio Herrera Ibarra (born 12 November 2004) is a Mexican professional footballer.

 Career

 Youth

 Herrera played as part of the Rio Grande Valley FC academy for five years, where he made more than one hundred appearances for the Toros in both the USL Academy competition and the MLS Next.
 Herrera signed a USL academy contract with the club's USL Championship first team on 9 February 2022.
 He made his debut on 12 March 2022, appearing as an 83rd–minute substitute during a 1–0 win over Oakland Roots.